It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 However, if you have ever experienced a broken tooth and required dental restoration, it may have been tempting to simply glue the tooth back together with your everyday craft glue.
 This is definitely not something you should do!

-There is actually a kind of glue for teeth, which goes by the name of dental glue, and is used by dentists to help restore broken teeth and prevent further damage.
+There is actually a special kind of glue for teeth, which goes by the name of dental glue (or dental cement), and is used by dentists to help restore broken teeth and prevent further damage.

 So what is dental glue?
 What is it made of and how does it help with a dental repair?
 Keep reading to find out!